i11g/Advanced-Programming/README.md

 * [License](#license)

 ## General Information
-- The course is part of SoftUni QA Automation Program and focus on:
+The course is part of SoftUni QA Automation Program and focus on:
 - associative arrays, lambda expressions, LINQ, regular expressions
 - object-oriented programming, including classes and objects, inheritance, and interfaces
+- unit testing
 - Why did you undertake it?

 ## Technologies Used